x10focus/web/terms-of-service.markdown

 4.3.
 The Service is provided on an "AS IS" basis, and while we take measures to ensure data integrity, we do not guarantee that stored or processed data will always be available, secure, or free from corruption.

-4.4.
-Limitation of Liability: X10focus is not responsible for any loss, corruption, or deletion of data, whether due to system failures, unauthorized access, or other unforeseen circumstances.
+4.4. **Limitation of Liability:** X10focus is not responsible for any loss, corruption, or deletion of data, whether due to system failures, unauthorized access, or other unforeseen circumstances.
 You acknowledge that it is your responsibility to maintain appropriate backups of your data.

-5. Limitation of Liability
+## 5. Limitation of Liability

-5.1.
-No Warranty on Service Availability: We do not guarantee that the Service will be available at all times, uninterrupted, secure, or error-free.
+5.1. **No Warranty on Service Availability**: We do not guarantee that the Service will be available at all times, uninterrupted, secure, or error-free.
 We may suspend or discontinue the Service at any time without prior notice.

-5.2.
-Limitation on Indirect or Consequential Damages: X10focus shall not be liable for any indirect, incidental, consequential, special, or punitive damages, including but not limited to loss of data, profits, or business opportunities, even if we have been advised of the possibility of such damages.
+5.2. **Limitation on Indirect or Consequential Damages**: X10focus shall not be liable for any indirect, incidental, consequential, special, or punitive damages, including but not limited to loss of data, profits, or business opportunities, even if we have been advised of the possibility of such damages.

-5.3.
-User Responsibility for Account Security: You are solely responsible for maintaining the confidentiality of your authentication credentials and for all activities that occur under your account.
+5.3. **User Responsibility for Account Security**: You are solely responsible for maintaining the confidentiality of your authentication credentials and for all activities that occur under your account.
 We are not liable for any unauthorized access due to your failure to protect your account.

-5.4.
-No Liability for Third-Party Services: The Service integrates with third-party platforms such as Google and Apple.
+5.4. **No Liability for Third-Party Services**: The Service integrates with third-party platforms such as Google and Apple.
 We are not responsible for the availability, accuracy, or security of data stored on or accessed from third-party services.

-5.5.
-Force Majeure Clause: We shall not be liable for any failure or delay in performance due to circumstances beyond our reasonable control, including but not limited to natural disasters, acts of war, strikes, power failures, internet service disruptions, or cyberattacks.
+5.5. **Force Majeure Clause**: We shall not be liable for any failure or delay in performance due to circumstances beyond our reasonable control, including but not limited to natural disasters, acts of war, strikes, power failures, internet service disruptions, or cyberattacks.

-5.6.
-Maximum Liability Cap: To the fullest extent permitted by applicable law, our total liability for any claim arising out of or relating to these Terms shall not exceed the amount you paid for the Service in the past six (6) months, or $10, whichever is greater.
+5.6. **Maximum Liability Cap**: To the fullest extent permitted by applicable law, our total liability for any claim arising out of or relating to these Terms shall not exceed the amount you paid for the Service in the past six (6) months, or $10, whichever is greater.

-6. Disclaimer
+## 6. Disclaimer

 Your use of the Service is at your sole risk.
 The Service is provided on an "AS IS" and "AS AVAILABLE" basis.
 The Service is provided without warranties of any kind, whether express or implied, including, but not limited to, implied warranties of merchantability, fitness for a particular purpose, non-infringement, or course of performance.

-7. Governing Law
+## 7. Governing Law

 These Terms shall be governed and construed in accordance with the laws of the United Arab Emirates, without regard to its conflict of law provisions.

-8. Changes to Terms
+## 8. Changes to Terms

 We reserve the right, at our sole discretion, to modify or replace these Terms at any time.
 If a revision is material, we will provide at least 30 days' notice prior to any new terms taking effect.
 What constitutes a material change will be determined at our sole discretion.

-9. Contact Us
+## 9. Contact Us

 If you have any questions about these Terms, please contact us at support@x10focus.com.

 By using X10focus, you acknowledge that you have read and understood these Terms of Service and agree to be bound by them.

-Last updated: [12.03.2025]
+Last updated: [10.09.2024]